Portland Branch

 History

-Our auditorium is used for children's storytimes, computer classes, guest speakers, and special events.
-The auditorium is also available for use as a community meeting room.
+The Portland Branch is also interested in inspiring the next generation of readers and community leaders.
+Our auditorium is used for children's storytimes, adult and children's programming, guest speakers, and special events.
+The auditorium is also available for use as a community meeting room and is frequently used by Portland Now, Inc.